AbBasitMSU/Online-Griocery-Store/README.md

 Instructions for Running:
 ----------------------------
-Go to the command prompt and enter into the directory using cd <directory location>

-then enter below command and wait for the local host address to appea
+Go to the command prompt and enter into the directory using cd <directory location> and then into the sub folder of the project called OnlineGroceryStore and then enter below command and wait for the local host address to appear

 python manage.py runserver